 Represents common shares issued under the Corporations dividend reinvestment plan ("DRIP") for holders of common shares approved on April 18, 2016.
-Under the terms of the DRIP, eligible registered holders of a minimum of 10,000 Common Shares (the "Shareholders") may elect to automatically reinvest their cash dividends, payable in respect to the common shares, to acquire additional common shares, which will be issued from treasury or purchased on the open market.
-The Corporation may initially issue up to 5,000,000 common shares under the DRIP, which may be increased upon Board of Directors approval, acceptance of the increase by the Exchange, and upon public disclosure of the increase.
+Under the terms of the DRIP, eligible registered holders of a minimum of 10,000 Common Shares (the "Shareholders") may elect to automatically reinvest their cash dividends payable in respect to the common shares to acquire additional common shares, which will be issued from treasury or purchased on the open market.
+The Corporation may initially issue up to 5,000,000 common shares under the DRIP, which number may be increased upon board approval and TSX Venture Exchange acceptance of the increase, and upon public disclosure of the increase.